elvisburrniku/Clientlly-Webpage/replit.md

-✓ Enhanced feature pages with realistic business data, performance metrics, and interactive elements ✓ Integrated professional photos showing modern workplace, team collaboration, warehouse management, and business technology ✓ Added overlay statistics and data visualization to demonstrate software capabilities with authentic business scenarios
+✓ Enhanced feature pages with realistic business data, performance metrics, and interactive elements ✓ Integrated professional photos showing modern workplace, team collaboration, warehouse management, and business technology ✓ Added overlay statistics and data visualization to demonstrate software capabilities with authentic business scenarios ✓ COMPLETED removal of price calculator and beautiful page redesigns (July 23, 2025) ✓ Removed all references to Plan Calculator from navigation and routing ✓ Created stunning Contact Us page with interactive form, contact cards, and trust indicators ✓ Built beautiful Login page with benefits showcase and secure authentication ✓ Designed comprehensive Trial page with feature highlights and onboarding flow ✓ Updated all CTA buttons to redirect to appropriate new pages (Contact, Login, Trial) ✓ Applied consistent glass-effect design and animations across all new pages ✓ Integrated tutorial walkthrough system with interactive overlays for first-time users

 ## System Architecture